 On May 27, 2010, our Board of Directors approved a stock repurchase program that authorized the repurchase of 1,000,000 shares of our common stock.
 On August 25, 2011, our Board of Directors authorized an additional 1,000,000 shares under this repurchase program.
-The program does not have a dollar limit or an expiration date.
-There were no repurchases of shares during the six months ended April 30, 2014.
-As of April 30, 2014, there were 905,663 authorized shares remaining available for purchase pursuant to the program.
+There were no repurchases of shares during the nine months ended July 31, 2014.
+As of July 31, 2014, there were 905,663 authorized shares remaining available for purchase pursuant to the program.
+Our Board cancelled the existing program on September 5, 2014, and approved a new stock repurchase program authorizing us to repurchase up to \$75 million worth of shares of our common stock.